 Since 1983 the conservation division has offered fellowships to enable graduates of conservation programs to participate in the Gallery's mission to care for the collections.
-The program allows novice conservators to practice and refine their skills through the examination and treatment of works of art.
+The program allows emerging conservation professionals (ECPs) to practice and refine their skills through the examination and treatment of works of art.

 The fellowships are supported by both the Andrew W. Mellon Foundation and the Charles E. Culpeper Foundation.
-Fellows serve for a three-year period in the painting, paper, object, or scientific research department.
-A stipend, benefits, and travel funds are awarded with each fellowship.
-Students focus on two aspects: the treatment of the collection and research that culminates in a publishable paper.
+Fellows serve for a three-year period in one of the following conservation departments: objects, painting, paper, photograph, preventive, scientific research, or textiles.
+Occasionally two departments will share a fellowship position.
+A stipend, health benefits, and travel funds are awarded with each fellowship.
+ECPs focus on two aspects: the treatment of the collection and research that culminates in a publishable paper.
 Lectures, symposia, and informal discussion contribute to the program, as do the significant resources of the Gallery.